Learning What Works: 3 great questions to ask your spouse

 This question is not meant to be a pass to shame or to tear one another down.
 Instead, it is a way identify how you can be stronger together.
 Asking this question is an excellent continuation of “How can I help you?”
 You both discuss ways that your needs may have shifted due to changing life situations like a promotion, a new baby, or dealing with illness.
 So if we are going to continue strengthening our marriages, then we need to be willing to hear from our spouse how we can improve.

 I have learned to ask these questions regularly throughout our years together.
 Sometimes I could time it right and I could receive my hubby’s responses without taking anything personal or reacting emotionally.
 Then other times—well, I didn’t.
 Either way, these questions have led to rich, honest dialogue that has helped us grow as a couple and maybe they will do the same for you too.
+Try out these questions to ask your spouse.
 Whether you talk about all the questions or maybe you decide to start with one, allow the Holy Spirit to guide you through the process.

 Cheering you on,